esphome/esphome-docs/cookbook/power_meter.rst

 So an essential part of making your home smart is knowing how much power it uses over the day.
 Tracking this can be difficult, often you need to install a completely new power meter which can often cost a bunch of money.
 However, quite a few power meters have a red LED on the front that blinks every time that one Wh has been used.

 The simple idea therefore is: Why don't we just abuse that functionality to make the power-meter IoT enabled?
-We just have to hook up a simple photoresistor in front of that aforementioned LED and track the amount of pulses we receive.
+We just have to hook up a simple photoresistor in front of that aforementioned LED and track the number of pulses we receive.
 Then using ESPHome we can instantly have the power meter show up in Home Assistant 🎉

 Hooking it all up is quite easy: Just buy a suitable photoresistor (make sure the wave length approximately matches the one from your power meter).
 Then connect it using a simple variable resistor divider (see `this article <https://blog.udemy.com/arduino-ldr/>`__ for inspiration).
 And... that should already be it :)